-Lots of digital marketers are talking smack about ecommerce SEO these days.
+Lots of digital marketers say there’s too much competition for ecommerce SEO these days.

 But that’s not true.
-There are still strategies you can follow that will get your product detail pages to the top of the search results.
+There is plenty of ecommerce SEO strategy that you can follow to get your product detail pages to the top of the search results (if you want to be a part of the 23.6% of ecommerce orders that come from organic traffic, that is).

-In this guide, I’ll show you how to use ecommerce SEO to increase sales.
+In this guide, I’ll show you how to link your SEO and ecommerce, ultimately increasing sales and helping your site live up to its potential.

 This article outlines nine essential steps to successful ecommerce SEO: